 - Must have been bought from a Canadian insurance company

 Yes, visitors who come to Canada on a super visa need super visa insurance.
 A major part of the super visa program is making sure that visitors aren’t a financial burden on public healthcare.
 Or on the family member sponsoring them.
 You need this insurance to prove that you have enough coverage in case a health emergency happens during the years-long visit.

 Is super visa insurance mandatory?

-The below table shows the relative costs for super visa insurance applicant at different ages.
+The below table shows how much Canadian super visa insurance might cost at different ages.

 What is the deductible for super visa insurance?

-Here’s how a different sized deductible affects super visa insurance premiums with some of Canada’s top insurers.
+Here’s how different deductibles affect super visa insurance premiums with some of Canada’s top insurers.